-Here is we explain How to Clean Your Laptop in Four Easy Steps that everyone can easily follow.
+Here, we explain how to clean your laptop in four easy steps that everyone can easily follow.

 You can see the dust and grime on your keyboard.
 Your laptop is dirty.
 When was the last time you cleaned it?
-Using a laptop that you just cleaned is almost as satisfying as buying a new one.
+Using a laptop you just cleaned is almost as satisfying as buying a new one.
 The keys are clean, the screen is smudge-free, and you fall in love again with that MacBook from three years ago.
-If your laptop heat ups quickly then your laptops fans may not working properly our have a sort of dust so that you must read how to clean an HP laptop fan?
+If your laptop heat ups quickly, your laptop’s fans may not work correctly or have a sort of dust, so you must read how to clean an HP laptop fan.

-Or, if you have special computer products, you can use them, though you don’t have to spend.
+Or, if you have unique computer products, you can use them, though you don’t have to spend.

 Once you’ve gathered your required tools, start cleaning the inside of the computer.

-“The compressed air will blow out the crumbs, cat hair and everything else, so if you’ve already cleaned the screen and the case, you’ll just end up having to clean them again after using the air.”
-Start by blowing the dust and then move on to the outside.
+“The compressed air will blow out the crumbs, cat hair and everything else, so if you’ve already cleaned the screen and the case, you’ll just have to clean them again after using the air.”
+Start by blowing away the dust and then move on to the outside.

-Now, Just turn it off, unplug it, and remove the battery (if it can be easily removed).
-Take in the compressed air, push the valve away from the computer to get rid of any condensation that has built up, and then direct the air into all the cracks and crevices: the keyboard, the vents, and even the USB ports.
-If you have any electricity issue in your region and not able to charge your laptop then read how many watts to charge a laptop so that you can connect an AC adapter to resolve the issue of low watts.
+Now, turn it off, unplug it, and remove the battery (if it can be easily removed).
+Take in the compressed air, push the valve away from the computer to eliminate any condensation that has built up, and then direct the air into all the cracks and crevices: the keyboard, the vents, and even the USB ports.
+If you have any electricity issues in your region and cannot charge your laptop, then read how many watts it takes to charge a laptop so that you can connect an AC adapter to resolve the issue of low watts.

-Do it with short downloads, because if you do it for longer, moisture can accumulate inside the computer and damage the fans, causing them to spin too fast.
-If you are lucky, you may not see a big change after doing it.
+Do it with short downloads because if you do it for longer, moisture can accumulate inside the computer and damage the fans, causing them to spin too fast.
+If you are lucky, you may not see a significant change after doing it.
 The goal is to prevent dust from building up over time, which can cause your computer to overheat.

-“The most important thing when cleaning a laptop or desktop is to apply the cleaning product to the tool you are using to clean, but never directly on the computer.
+“The most important thing when cleaning a laptop or desktop is to apply the cleaning product to the tool you use to clean, but never directly on the computer.

 So take the microfiber, put a few drops of rubbing alcohol on it, squeeze it so nothing drips off, and start cleaning the surfaces.
 You may need to use cotton swabs and rubbing alcohol to clean the keys and the small gaps between them.

-Some manufacturers, including Dell and Lenovo, even say that you can use a 50:50 mixture of rubbing alcohol and water, if necessary.
+Some manufacturers, including Dell and Lenovo, even say you can use a 50:50 mixture of rubbing alcohol and water if necessary.

-Cleaning the surface can go a long way, but many of those odors could also be inside the computer.
+Cleaning the surface can go a long way, but many odors could also be inside the computer.
 For that, you can turn to the best natural deodorizer in the world: charcoal.

-Put the laptop in a sealed bag or box with a lid along with about a cup of cat litter and leave it there for 24 to 48 hours.
+Put the laptop in a sealed bag or box with a lid and about a cup of cat litter, and leave it there for 24 to 48 hours.